mythology-and-legends-in-warfare

 The Foundation of Norse Navigation

 Viking navigation was never written down as a formal treatise.
 What we know comes from archaeological discoveries, experimental voyages by modern sailors, and careful study of the sagas and other medieval texts.
 The core principle was continuous observation.
 On a typical voyage from Norway to Iceland, a ship might be out of sight of land for days or even weeks.
-During that time, the navigator — often an experienced skipper or helmsman — had to estimate position using a combination of dead reckoning (estimating speed and direction) and natural cues.
+During that time, the navigator — often an experienced skipper or helmsman — had to estimate position using a combination of dead reckoning and natural cues.
 The following methods formed the backbone of that system.

-Dead Reckoning and the Viking Sense of Speed
+Dead Reckoning and the Sense of Speed

 Celestial Navigation: The Sun